sbillburg/CRNN-with-STN/README.md

 # CRNN-with-STN
-implement CRNN in Keras with Spatial Transformer  Network
+implement CRNN in Keras with Spatial Transformer Network (STN) for Optical Character Recognition(OCR)

 Trainable but performance of recognition is not improved, meanwhile the loss raises up.